SysKitTeam/docs-point/configuration/upgrade-SQL-to-managed-identity-authentication.md

 Instead of using SQL authentication, you are now able to **use Managed Identity authentication with SysKit Point**.
 If you deploy SysKit Point after the [v2022.5 release](../releases/point-2022-5-release-note.md), Managed Identity will be the authentication method by default.

-Those that deployed SysKit Point before that release will need to manually upgrade to Managed Identity.
+Those that deployed SysKit Point before that release can manually upgrade to Managed Identity.

 ## SQL Server Information